IllinoisLegalAidOnline/website-docs/docs/source/content_style_guide.rst

 ==================
 Use "Neutral" unless the content is only talking about one side in a legal proceeding.
 For example, if the content is telling the user how to change your name, you would set this to Plaintiff.
 If the content is talking about how to defend against a debt collection lawsuit, set this to Defendant (but note that if the content is talking about the other side - how to collect a judgment - it would be Plaintiff).

-For DIY Legal Solutions, these are almost always written with a particular side in mind and should rarely be marked neutral.

 Be careful to use the actual position in the case.
 For example, for criminal records, you are the plaintiff, because you are filing a petition to expunge.
 You are not the defendant (even though you were in the criminal case).